-One of the most valuable lessons I learned in the early days of Knowledge@Wharton was the importance of listening.
-Having grown up in the world of print journalism, I had become used to believing that an editor’s judgement is the proxy for what readers are interested in.
-I felt that if the editor found something interesting, then readers would want to read it.
-In the print world, there is no direct way to accurately test this belief and there is no way to measure which stories appeal most to readers.
+One of the most valuable lessons I learned in the early days of [email protected] was the importance of listening.
+Having grown up in the world of print journalism, I had become used to believing that an editor’s judgment is the proxy for what readers are interested in.
+I felt if the editor found something interesting, then readers would want to read it.
+In the print world, there is no direct way to accurately test this belief—there is no way to measure which stories appeal most to readers.
 I found to my surprise and delight that online journalism changes this model completely—any editorial decision you make can be tested immediately through reader feedback.
-It is instant, precise and sometimes brutal.
+It is instant, precise, sometimes brutal.

 This point was driven home to me with a particular story.
-It was late one Tuesday night.
-I was on deadline and one story short.
-Suddenly I remembered that Stuart Friedman, a Wharton professor, had emailed me a piece on work-life balance that was sitting in my bottom drawer.
-When I received the story I had glanced at it but put it away, thinking the topic was too motherhood for our readers.
-Too apple pie.
-Wondering what new under the sun there was to say about it apart from the fact that it is important to live a more balanced life, I had set it aside.
-I had thought there were much more important topics to write about.
+It was late one Tuesday night; I was on deadline and one story short.
+I remembered Stuart Friedman, a Wharton professor, had sent me a piece on work-life balance that was sitting in my bottom drawer.
+When I had received it, I had glanced at it but put it away, thinking the topic was too motherhood for our readers—too apple pie.
+I wondered what new under the sun there was to say about it, apart from what we all know—that it is important to live a more balanced life.
+I had set it aside as I thought there were much more substantive topics to write about.
 But now I was stuck.
-Deciding to take a risk, I retrieved the article from the drawer, quickly edited it, gave it a headline and we published it.
+I decided to take a risk.
+I retrieved the article from the drawer, quickly edited it, gave it a headline and we published it later that night.

-The next morning, I caught an early morning flight to Boston for a meeting, so didn’t get a chance to check readership of the latest edition.
-The analysts I met in Boston greeted me with extraordinary enthusiasm for 8am on a Wednesday.
+The next morning, I caught an early morning flight to Boston for a meeting, so did not have time to check readership of the latest edition.
+The analysts I met in Boston greeted me with extraordinary enthusiasm for eight o’clock on a Wednesday morning.

-‘Your story on work-life balance was fantastic,’ a young male analyst said.
+‘Your story on work-life balance was fascinating,’ an analyst said.